corrode/corrode.github.io/content/blog/ugly/index.md

 This line expects that lines are separated by `\n`.
 That's not true on Windows, where lines are separated by `\r\n`.

-The following line does the correct thing on all platforms:
+The following line does the right thing on all platforms:

 ```rust
 let lines = s.lines();